Empathy - Cognitive and Emotional

 Psychological research highlights several potential downsides of empathy:

 1. Emotional Exhaustion: Empathy can be mentally and emotionally draining, especially when individuals are exposed to others' suffering for extended periods.
-This is often referred to as "compassion fatigue".
+This is often referred to as compassion fatigue and burnout.

 2. Impaired Judgment: Excessive empathy might cloud decision-making, leading to biased or less rational choices.
 For instance, focusing too much on one person's needs might result in neglecting others.